Srivatsanb123/Coderunner/README.md

 ## 🚀 Features

-* 🧑‍💻 Code editor with support for multiple languages (Python, C++, C, Java, Javascript)
+* 🧑‍💻 Code editor with support for multiple languages (Python, C++, C, Go, Java, Javascript)
 * 📡 Backend API to compile/run code in a sandboxed environment (written in Go)
 * 🐳 Fully dockerized setup for seamless development & deployment
 * 🎨 Beautiful UI with theme options and responsive design